rcardin/rcardin.github.io/_drafts/it-s-a-kind-of-magic-kinds-in.ì-type-theory.markdown

 > So, a type is a compile-time constraint on the values an expression can be at runtime.

 In statically typed programming languages, the definition of types for values is made at compile time.
-You must give to each value (or variable) a type during you art writing your code.
-In dynamically typed programming languages, the type of value is determined at runtime, that is during the execution of the program.
+You must give to each value (or variable) a type while you are writing your code.
+In dynamically typed programming languages, the type of values is determined at runtime, that is during the execution of the program.

 In functional programming languages, in which functions are first-order citizens, each function has an associated type too.
 For example, the function `sum`, that takes two integers and returns their sum, has type `(Int, Int) => Int` in Scala, or `Int -> Int -> Int` in Haskell.

 ### Type constructors

-As we previously said, there can be types that are _parametric_. _Generic types_ uses _type parameters_ to exploit this feature.
-So, we can define a type using a type parameter such as `List[T]`, where `T` can be instantiated with any concrete type we want.
+As we previously said, there can be "types" that are _parametric_. _Generic types_ uses _type parameters_ to exploit this feature.
+So, we can define a "type" using a type parameter such as `List[T]`, where `T` can be instantiated with any concrete type we want.

-Using type parameters is an attempt to justify the fact that, let's say, `List[Int]` is very similar to `List[String]`.
+Using type parameters is an attempt to justify the fact that, let's say, the behaviour of a `List[Int]` is very similar to the behaviour of a `List[String]`.
 It is nothing more than a way to generify and abstract over types.

 So, in the same way (value) constructors take as input a list of values to generate new values, _type constructors_ take as input a type to create new types. `List[T]`, `Map[K, V]`, `Option[T]`, and so on are all classified as type constructors.
 In Java, we call them _generics_.
 In C++, they call them _templates_.